tmolteno/TART/hardware/FPGA/tart_spi/README.md

 The TART hardware uses a Xilinx Spartan 6 FPGA, from a Papilio Pro board, for a SPI-connected device that captures and processes antenna signals.
 It supports both raw-data aquisition, and real-time visibilities calculation.

+When configured to use 24 antennae, the real-time correlators perform about 20 billion arithmetic operations (MAC's) per second.

 # License

 Copyright (C) 2016 Tim Molteno, Max Scheel, and Patrick Suggate.